History of Tibet (1950–present)

+The history of Tibet from 1950 to the present includes the Chinese annexation of Tibet, during which Tibetan representatives signed the controversial Seventeen Point Agreement following the Battle of Chamdo and establishing an autonomous administration led by the 14th Dalai Lama under Chinese sovereignty.
+Subsequent socialist reforms and other unpopular policies of the Chinese Communist Party led to armed uprisings, eventually assisted by the CIA, and their violent suppression.
+During the 1959 Tibetan uprising, the 14th Dalai Lama escaped to northern India for fear of being captured by Chinese forces.
+He formed the Central Tibetan Administration and rescinded the Seventeen Point Agreement.
+In 1965, the majority of Tibet's land mass, including all of U-Tsang and parts of Kham and Amdo, was established as the Tibet Autonomous Region.
+Tibetans suffered along with the rest of China during the Great Chinese Famine and the Cultural Revolution under episodes of starvation, religious repression, destruction of cultural sites, forced labour, and political persecution.
+US-China rapprochement in the 1970s saw an end to Washington's support for Tibetan guerillas.
+Amid broader reforms across the country, China adopted policies to improve conditions in Tibet.
+Since the 2000s, it has invested heavily in the region but generated controversies due to the sinicization of Tibet.
+Human rights abuses remain a concern especially where it comes to freedom of religion and political prisoners.

 1950–1955: Traditional systems

 In 1949, seeing that the Communists were gaining control of China, the Kashag expelled all Chinese connected with the Chinese government, over the protests of both the Kuomintang and the Communists.
 Tibet was its own de facto country before 1951. but both the Republic of China (ROC) and the People's Republic of China (PRC) have maintained China's claim to sovereignty over Tibet.
-Many people felt that Tibet should not be part of China because they were constantly under attack in different ways rather often.

 The Chinese Communist government led by Mao Zedong, which came to power in October, lost little time in asserting a new PRC presence in Tibet.
 The PRC has carried out different projects in Tibet but the people of Tibet seem to feel ignored politically and economically in the “Tibet Autonomous Region” and in the Tibetan portions of land in Qinghai, Sichuan, and Yunnan.
 In June 1950, the UK Government in the House of Commons stated that His Majesty's Government "have always been prepared to recognize Chinese suzerainty over Tibet, but only on the understanding that Tibet is regarded as autonomous."
 On 7 October 1950, The People's Liberation Army invaded the Tibetan area of Chamdo.
-The large number of units of the PLA quickly surrounded the outnumbered, largely pacifistic Tibetan forces.
+The large number of units of the PLA quickly surrounded the outnumbered, largely less militarized Tibetan forces.
 By October 19, 1950, five thousand Tibetan troops surrendered to the PRC.